 CONTINUING EDUCATION

 Conference Time: At the discretion of the Program Director, each PGY-3 and PGY-4 resident is allotted one conference, up to four (4) days, per academic year.
 This is in addition to conferences where the resident has had a poster or presentation accepted.
-An education fund allows for a stipend to those residents who present at a national conference.
+An education fund allows for a stipend up to $2000.00 to those residents who present a poster at a national conference.
 These funds are intended to help defray travel expenses and registration fees for conferences.

 INTERVIEWS